zextras/tech-doc/source/_includes/adminpanel/cos.rst

 Preferences
 -----------

-*Preferences* consist of options for the various modules, in particular about the appearance of |product| to web clients (for example, if e-mails are displayed as conversations, or the calendar shows a month or a work week) and governs the behaviour of some tasks carried out by the user, whether new e-mail contacts are added automatically to Contacts, or how often to check for new e-mails.
+*Preferences* consist of generic options for the various components (Mails, Calendar, Contacts).

+The first is the default language to be used by the members of the COS, which includes also the locale, The remaining options concern the appearance of |product| in web clients (for example, if e-mails are displayed as conversations, or the calendar shows a month or a work week) and governs the behaviour of some tasks carried out by the user, whether new e-mail contacts are added automatically to Contacts, or how often to check for new e-mails.

 Server Pools
 ------------